 The U.S. Green Building Council's LEED certification process works by awarding points for concrete measures taken in the categories of Sustainable Sites, Water Efficiency, Energy Performance, Material and Resource Use, and Indoor Environmental Quality.
 This translates into efficient heating and cooling systems, water-conserving fixtures, energy efficient lighting, low or no VOC materials and particle board made without formaldehyde, among other important areas of focus.
 Based on its design and points awarded in specific categories, a development can earn basic, Silver, Gold or Platinum certification.

 Northwest Integrity Housing Co. is on the leading edge in this effort to build safe and durable developments and draws on a deep well of expertise to finance, design and build sustainable, environmentally-friendly communities.
 In fact, our Bandon River Community in Idaho Falls was awarded LEED Platinum certification in 2015 and Valencia Senior Apartments in Fruitland, Idaho in 2016!

 Sustainability, Energy Efficiency and Environmental Stewardship are more than just goals for Northwest Integrity Housing Co.
 They are our commitment.
-Sharon Patterson Grant, LEED AP BD+C and Homes, Certified Sustainable Building Advisor and Healthy Homes Specialist, is a sustainable building adviser by profession and Board Director, on purpose.
+Sharon Patterson Grant, LEED AP BD+C and Homes, Certified Sustainable Building Advisor and Healthy Homes Specialist, is a sustainable building adviser by profession.